n0veride/pwk/Concepts/DNS/DNS.md

   ![[DNS.png]]

 1. Hostname is entered into a browser/ app which passes hostname to the OS's DNS client - the _**DNS Resolver**_ (Layer 2 or 3)
-◇ DNS Cache locations are checked and updated throughout the process (Above ex: 2, 15, 4, 13)
+2. DNS Cache locations are checked and updated throughout the process (Above ex: 2, 15, 4, 13)
 3. Which is then forwarded to the external DNS server it's configured to use - _**DNS Recursor**_
-◇ DNS Recursor is responsible for interacting w/ the DNS infrastructure and returning the results to the DNS client.
+4. DNS **Recursor** is responsible for interacting w/ the DNS infrastructure and returning the results to the DNS client.
-5. DNS Recursor contacts one of the servers in the DNS root zone.
+5. DNS **Recursor** contacts one of the servers in the DNS root zone.
-6. Root server then responds with the address of the server responsible for the zone containing the TLD.
+6. Root server then responds with the address of the server responsible for the zone containing the **TLD** (*.edu*).
 7, 8, 9.
-Once DNS Recursor receives the address of the TLD DNS server, it queries it for the address of the _**Authoritative Nameserver**_ for that domain.
+Once DNS Recursor receives the address of the **.edu TLD** server, it queries it for the address of the _**Authoritative Nameserver**_ for that domain. (*googleplex*)
-◇ The authoritative nameserver contains the DNS records in a local database known as the _**zone file**_
+	- The authoritative nameserver contains the DNS records in a local database known as the _**zone file**_
-◇ Typically hosts two zones for each domain:
+	- Typically hosts two zones for each domain:
-▪ Forward lookup zone used to find the IP address of a specific hostname
+		- Forward lookup zone used to find the IP address of a specific hostname
-▪ Reverse lookup zone used to find the hostname of a specific IP address - _**PTR Record**_ (if admin configured)
+		- Reverse lookup zone used to find the hostname of a specific IP address - _**PTR Record**_ (if admin configured)
 12, 14, 16.
 Once DNS Recursor provides the DNS client w/ the IP address, the browser can contact the correct web server at its IP address and load the webpage.